Manami69/Webserv/README.md

 - `=`: The equal sign is used to match a location block exactly against a requested URI.
 - `~`: The tilde sign is used for case-sensitive regular expression match against a requested URI.
 - `~*`: The tilde followed by asterisk sign is used for case insensitive regular expression match against a requested URI.
-- `^~`: The carat followed by tilde sign is used to perform longest nonregular expression match against the requested URI.
-If the requested URI hits such a location block, no further matching will takes place.

 `location` can be defined by any route that match the requested `URI`. `$` symbol is used at the end of a route to say that nothing can be found after the last char.